Skip to menu Skip to content Skip to footer

 How the UQ MBA helps you achieve your career goals

-• gain lifelong access to one-on-one support and guidance from our dedicated MBA Careers and Professional Development Team, plus access to exclusive career events, programs and resources
+• giving you lifelong access to one-on-one support from our dedicated MBA Careers and Professional Development Team, plus access to exclusive career events, programs and resources

-• expand your professional networks overseas by studying a semester abroad with one of our international partners (like Harvard Business School).
+• connecting you with a diverse range of experienced peers in the classroom, an active community of over 4,000 UQ MBA alumni who share your ambition and want you to succeed and the opportunity to expand your professional networks overseas by studying a semester abroad with one of our international partners (like Harvard Business School).

 Apply now to study the UQ MBA